Heston Kjerstad: Professional career

 On September 14, 2023, Kjerstad was selected to the 40-man roster and promoted to the major leagues for the first time following an injury to Ryan Mountcastle.
 He struck out as a pinch hitter for Jordan Westburg to lead off the eighth inning in a 4-3 loss to the Tampa Bay Rays in his MLB debut later that evening.
 He got his first MLB hit in a 7-1 loss to the same opponent the following night on September 15 when he ended Zach Eflin's no-hitter attempt with a leadoff homer to right-center in the sixth.
 In 13 games during his rookie campaign, he batted .233/.281/.467 with two home runs and three RBI.

 Kjerstad was optioned to Triple–A Norfolk to begin the 2024 season.
-He set a single-game Tides record with 10 RBIs in a 26-11 away win over the Charlotte Knights on April 3.
+He set a single-game Tides record with 10 RBI in a 26-11 away win over the Charlotte Knights on April 3.
 He went 5-for-7 with a pair of doubles and home runs each and four runs scored.
 The Orioles promoted Kjerstad to the major leagues on April 23.
 He went 2-for-14 with two walks and six strikeouts in seven games before returning to the Tides twenty days later on May 13.
 Five days after his second recall of the campaign on June 24, he hit his first major-league grand slam over the center-field wall off Michael Lorenzen with two outs in the fifth inning of a 6-5 home win over the Texas Rangers on June 29.

+Kjerstad entered the 2026 season with the expectation of beginning the year in Triple-A Norfolk.
+However, he began experiencing right hamstring tightness at the tail end of spring training, causing him to begin the year on the injured list.
+On May 11, 2026, Kjerstad was transferred to the 60-day injured list.
+He was activated on May 28, and was optioned to Triple-A Norfolk.